dharmx/dharmx.github.io/content/posts/eww-powermenu/index.md

 ### Yuck Syntax

-The above heading may be confusing for new users, but it is legitimate 🤣.
-The configuration file is literally called `eww.yuck`.
-Which is even more funny.
+The above heading may be confusing for new users, but it is legitimate.
+The configuration file is literally called `eww.yuck` (pun intended).

 > "EWW" is configured using its own language called yuck.
 Using yuck, you declare the structure and content of your widgets, the geometry, position, and behavior